robbyemmert/sample-webpack-build/README.md

 ### Dependencies
 1. **Node JS**:
 If you don't have Node JS, you'll need it for this tutorial.
 I suggest installing it with NVM (as it can save lots of headaches when switching Node versions).
-[Here's](docs/NVMIntro.md) a quick tutorial on NVM.
+[Here's](docs/NVMIntro.md) how to get it set up.
 2. **Mac, Windows, or Linux**

 ### Quick Start